ten-protocol/go-ten/design/key_derivation.md

 ## Requirements

 * Each rollup has a transaction payload that is encrypted with a unique key
-  * Each unique key is derived from the network key
+  * Each unique key is derived from the master seed
   * Each unique key is not able to disclose other unique keys
-  * Each unique key is not able to disclose the network key
+  * Each unique key is not able to disclose the master seed
-  * Each unique key is deterministic give the rollup height
+  * Each unique key is deterministic given the rollup height
-* Each enclave is able to determine the unique key given the enclave secret and rollup height
+* Each enclave is able to determine the unique key given the enclave master seed and rollup height

 ## Design